 - Subverted in Chasing Amy by Hooper X, a comic book artist character who used this trope, playing a proud Nubian and Straw Character when promoting his comic book; but was in fact a flamboyant homosexual.

-- A straight example from Jay and Silent Bob Strike Back is the film director, though he is played by Chris Rock, who has spent his career lampooning these kinds of characters.
+- A straight example from Jay and Silent Bob Strike Back is the Bluntman and Chronic director, though he is played by Chris Rock, who has spent his career lampooning these kinds of characters.
 Ironically enough, his name is also Chaka Luther King and instead of being an activist, he was merely an Pointy-Haired Boss to his white assistants.

 - The Mau Mau gang from Spike Lee's Bamboozled.
 They fit the "hypocrisy" aspect of this character.
 The Mau Maus angrily denounce the Blackface entertainers with "Painted faces, disgrace to the races!" - but they are, in their own way, just as buffoonish as what they condemn.
 And they're even more hypocritical when they execute one of the show's performers while wearing some of the "Mantan" Halloween masks they so despise (which makes them Dirty Cowards as well).